prasobhkollattu/SpringCloudEasyStarter/README.md

  - **ConfigServer**
    This module will take care of all services configuration
+   Please copy folder git_repo\application-config in any of your system folder and update in application.properties.
+   All configurations should be in a seperate git folder, normally it should be in git repo.In this project I have used file file url.
+  The git file url should be update in **ConfigServer\src\main\resources\application.properties**
   - **ZipkinServer**
     This module used for starting zipkin server and all logs can be monitored here.
     http://localhost:9411/zipkin